 When to Take My Child to the Dentist

 Typically, it would be best if you took your child to the dentist soon after they get their first tooth, which is usually around one year old.
 This may seem early, however, there are many reasons that booking this when your child is young will help in the long run.
 Of course, it is not the end of the world if you have missed the mark, though try not to wait much longer than two years for an initial appointment.

 Why Do I Need to Take My Child to the Dentist?

 Taking your child to the dentist is not about maintaining a clean mouth the way it is for adults.
 As adults, dental check-ups are mostly for routine maintenance and screening; our mouths are already fully developed!
 It is to make sure your child’s mouth is developing properly and without any complications.
 Things dentists look for in an initial check-up include tooth health, gum health, and healthy bone structure.
 The initial appointment is also to create a base record for your child’s mouth; if things deviate, a dentist should be able to pick this up quickly and determine if it is a problem.

 Your dentist will likely also be looking for any habits that have formed or are forming.
-Habits like thumb sucking and food-related habits can have an impact on future oral health.
+Habits like thumb-sucking and food-related habits can have an impact on future oral health.
 Most of all, though, the first appointment will help get your child familiar with the dentist.
-A familiarity between the dentist and child may make future trips a calm experience.
-At age six, your child should have their first set of X-rays, and at age seven, they may visit an orthodontist to see whether they may need brace or not.
+The familiarity between the dentist and the child may make future trips a calm experience.
+At age six, your child should have their first set of X-rays, and at age seven, they may visit an orthodontist to see whether they may need a brace or not.

 Preparing for Your Child’s First Visit to the Dentist